martinderm/Simple-System-Prompt-Generator/README.md

 * **PriorityHierarchy**: A ranked list of priorities when trade-offs occur (e.g., “Accuracy > Explanation clarity > Brevity”).
 * **Limitations**: What the agent must *not* do (e.g., “No legal advice, no personal data processing”).
 * **MethodPreference**: How the agent should approach complex tasks (e.g., “First hypothesis → Then counter-arguments → Then summary”).
+* **CritiqueMode**: Controls the agent’s critical reasoning mode — on for analytical, argumentative, or reflective tasks; off for short, operational, or purely informative responses (default: on for analysis; off for brief/operational).

 ## Output Structure